Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

-It's essential to pay your accounts on time, don't keep your balances at the top of your credit limits, and have different types of accounts.
+To help maximize your credit score, it's essential to pay your accounts on time, not keep your balances at the top of your credit limits, and have different types of accounts.

 When you pay off an account, it will no longer help establish a payment history.
 That is one reason why your credit score may initially dip.
-Your credit score might not decrease as much if you have other installment accounts.
+Your credit score might not decrease as much if you have other accounts you pay in installments.
 Installment accounts, especially those that have been open for a considerable amount of time, can help.

 Auto loans that are several years old could cause your length of credit history category to decrease if there is nothing to offset the account.
 That is because you're eliminating a long-established account on your credit report.
 Your average age on all accounts will decrease.

 The amounts you owe will also potentially take a hit.
 As you pay down the car loan, your score should increase because you've almost paid off the auto loan.
-This arrangement may sound confusing, but the calculator loves open accounts with low balances.
+This arrangement may sound confusing, but credit score calculators love open accounts with low balances.
 Owing 5% or less of your original loan balance is better than a closed account.
 Once you pay off the loan, your account will move to closed and paid.